gluppler/S-NES-BOY/GETTINGSTARTED.md

 file *.nes
 ```

-The `file` command should show: "NES ROM data" or similar.
+The `file` comm and should show: "NES ROM data" or similar.

 ### 5. Test Emulator